adversinc/dbrecord/README.md

 The following options can be used:

+* whereCond - the array of string raw conditions which will be added to the query
+* whereParam - the array of values to replace "?" in whereCond conditions
 * WHERE - appended to the query's WHERE as is
 * LIMIT - used as a query's LIMIT
 * ORDERBY - used as a query's ORDER BY